wkosmos/paslo-indian/README.md

 ## General Notes

 ### Roasting Spices
   A lot of recipes mention roasting spices, but even if they don't it's almost always a good idea to roast any spices before using in a dish.
+It makes them release

 ## Ingredient Notes